chemerisuk/cordova-plugin-idfa/README.md

 # cordova-plugin-idfa
-Cordova plugin to get Advertising ID (IDFA)
+Cordova plugin to get Advertising ID (IDFA or AAID)